wp-plugins/wp-mail-bank/readme.txt

 ###IMPORTANT: If you think you found a bug in WP Mail Bank or have any problem or question concerning WP Mail Bank, do not hesitate to contact us at [support@tech-banker.com](mailto:support@tech-banker.com).

+***July 31, 2014: We're happy to announce that WP Mail Bank reached 150+ plugin downloads in only 2 days.
+We frequently receive positive feedback from people using our WP Mail Bank Plugin for WordPress.
+Thanks so much for your support!***

 ###Key Features :

 * Specify the From Name that emails should be sent from.